Will Benson Player Props: Reds vs. Marlins

-Will Benson -- .185 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Miami Marlins, with Eury Perez on the mound, on August 7 at 6:40 PM ET.
+The Cincinnati Reds, including Will Benson (.192 batting average in his past 10 games), battle starter Johnny Cueto and the Miami Marlins at Great American Ball Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Nationals.
+He had a hitless showing in his previous game (0-for-2) against the Marlins.

 Will Benson Game Info & Props vs. the Marlins